 Some things you can do to keep on top of your K&T wiring are:

 - Get a qualified electrician to assess the installation of the system and any alterations that may have been made.
-They are the only people who can tell this with confidence.
+They are the only people who can determine this with accuracy.

 - Take care not to overburden the system, as this can lead to overheating and fire.